Leopard-2019/What-Drives-the-Price-of-a-Car/README.md

 <h4 align="center"> Figure 12</h4>
 </p>

 Two passes were applied to the aforementioned columns in order to remove the outliers.
 Before applying these two passes, values equal to 0 and 1 were removed from the column "price".
 The first pass consisted on applying the well known Inter quartile range (IQR) method, and the second passes consisted on appyling the DBSCAN ("Density-Based Spatial Clustering of Applications with Noise") method.
 Figure 13, 14, and 15 shows the final results after applying those two methods to remove the outliers.
-As it can be observed, the two passes were very effective, i.e., removing the majority of the outliers if any left. as an additional comments, the target column "price" shown a distribution skewed to the right, i.e, its logarithm version was used during the regression modeling by using the TransformedTargetRegressor tool.
+As it can be observed, the two passes were very effective, i.e., removing the majority of the outliers if any left.
+As an additional comments, the target column "price" shows a distribution skewed to the right, i.e, its logarithm version was used during the regression modeling by using the TransformedTargetRegressor tool.

 </br>
 </br>